haaakez/ascii-video-renderer/README.md

 # ASCII Video

-ASCII Video is a GTK4 video player that renders frames as ASCII art.
-It uses GStreamer for playback and a multithreaded CPU renderer for the preview and exports.
-The preview works without OpenGL or Vulkan and follows the system GTK theme.
+ASCII Video is a GTK4 application that converts video frames to ASCII art.
+It uses GStreamer for playback and a multithreaded CPU renderer for previews and exports.
+It does not require OpenGL or Vulkan and uses the system GTK theme.

 ![ASCII Video screenshot](image.png)

-## features
+## functions

-- live source and ASCII previews
+- displays the original video and the ASCII result
-- seeking, playback speed, and looping
+- supports seeking, playback speed, and looping
-- JetBrains Mono glyphs
-- custom ramps, colors, palettes, and tone controls
+- supports custom ramps, colors, palettes, and tone controls
-- presets, thresholding, inversion, and saturation
+- includes presets, thresholding, inversion, and saturation controls
-- MP4, MOV, animated PNG, and GIF export
+- exports MP4, MOV, animated PNG, and GIF files
-- lossless MP4/MOV mode by default
+- uses lossless mode by default for MP4 and MOV
-- bounded multithreaded 4K rendering with ordered output
+- renders high-resolution output with multiple CPU threads
-- native, preview, half-native, and custom output resolutions
+- supports native, preview, half-native, and custom output resolutions

 ## dependencies

-the Nix flake provides the development dependencies:
+the Nix flake provides the required development dependencies:

 - GTK4
 - Cairo